-Probably the most obscure game that MicroProse published, Track Attack is a fun arcade-style futuristic racing game in the same vein as WipeOut or CyberRace.
-Released only in a few European countries, the game features nice graphics, multiple camera views and excellent multiplayer support via modem, serial connection, and 4-player LAN. |
+Probably the most obscure MicroProse ever published, Track Attack is a fun arcade-style futuristic racing game in the same vein as WipeOut or CyberRace.
+Released only in a few European countries, the game features nice graphics, multiple camera views and excellent multiplayer support via modem, serial connection, and four-player LAN.

-There are dozens of tracks in Track Attack, each of which has its own background graphics and a "gimmick" for starting the race, ranging from tobogan runs to catapults and water chutes.
+There are dozens of tracks, each of which has its own background graphics and a gimmick for starting the race, ranging from tobogan runs to catapults and water chutes.
 The graphics are not as detailed as, say, DethKarz, but the gameplay more than makes up for it.
 If you love games like POD and WipeOut, this obscure underdog from ARC/MicroProse will entertain you for hours on end, especially in multiplayer mode.
-Two thumbs up, way up!
+Two thumbs up, way up!Reviewed by: Underdogs